Summer-Lo/RobotBase/README.md

 # RobotBase
-A simulation for testing the robot performance with different velocity, toque, mass, wheel configuration.
+A simulation for testing the robot performance with different velocity, toque, mass, and wheel configurations.

+**For Window User**
+You may use anaconda to create a virtual environment to execute a Python program.

 ## 1. Software installation
 ### 1.1.
 CoppliaSim v4.2.0 (Edu)